Digvijaya (conquest)

-Digvijaya, (Sanskrit: दिग्विजय; Dig:"Direction" and Vijaya:"Victory"), in India was originally a Sanskrit term that meant conquest of the "four quarters", in a military or a moral context.
+Digvijaya, (Sanskrit: दिग्विजय; Dig:"Direction" and Vijaya:"Victory"), in ancient India was originally a Sanskrit term that meant conquest of the "four quarters", in a military or a moral context.
 In medieval times, it came to refer to the religious conquest by reputed founders of the major Hindu renunciate traditions, namely Madhva, Sankara, Chaitanya, and Vallabha.

 Military and moral conquest

 Digvijaya as a military conquest is often mentioned in Indian history and mythology, for example, the digvijaya of Bharata Chakravartin.
-It was followed by rituals confirming the divine grace and royal authority of the conqueror.
-With his conquest, the Chakravartin unified India as a "moral kingdom" governed by a higher order.
+It was followed by rituals confirming the divine grace and imperial authority of the conqueror.
+With his conquest, the Chakravartin unified India as a "moral empire" governed by a higher order.
 The Buddhist Digha Nikaya (Chapter 26.6-7), also talks about a wheel-turning monarch (Cakravartin), who propagates Dharma in the four corners under his rulership.